Andrew Bartlett

 refugee detention centre in Australia as well as those on Christmas

-Island and Nauru, where he went twice to meet with
+Island and Nauru, where he went twice to meet with detainees.

-He has also been by far the most active in the Senate on
+He has also been by far the most active in the Senate on refugee

-into Australia' refugee determination system which produced
+refugee determination system which produced the "Sanctuary

-consistent and vocal opponent of the many law changes which
+vocal opponent of the many law changes which have continued to reduce

-have continued to reduce the rights of refugees and migrants.
+the rights of refugees and migrants.
+His ongoing leadership

-His ongoing leadership role in this area was recognised in 2004
+role in this area was recognised in 2004 with an award from one

-Rights organisations, A Just Australia.
+of Australia’s peak Human Rights organisations, A Just Australia.

-A strong voice in the senate for the poor and disadvantaged
+A strong voice in the senate for the poor and disadvantaged Senator

-their payments cut-off for failing activity tests.
-He
+for failing activity tests.
+He also has a strong background

-also has a strong background in housing, serving on the Tenants
+in housing, serving on the Tenants Union of Queensland Executive

-Union of Queensland Executive for ten years.
+for ten years.

 Senator Bartlett was instrumental in enabling legislation establishing

-the Sydney Harbour Federation Trust, to pass the Australian
+the Sydney Harbour Federation Trust, to pass the Australian Parliament

-Parliament ensuring historic sites, including Cockatoo Island,
+ensuring historic sites, including Cockatoo Island, remain protected

-remain protected and accessible to the people in the future.
+and accessible to the people in the future.
+He has been a strong

-He has been a strong voice for the protection of the fragile
+voice for the protection of the fragile Daintree Rainforests and

-Daintree Rainforests and in 2003 highlighted the risks to the
+in 2003 highlighted the risks to the Great Barrier Reef by producing

-pointed to the oil industry and Geosciences Australia (GA) engaging
+evidence and documents which pointed to the oil industry and Geosciences

-threaten the GBRMP.
+that would directly threaten the GBRMP.

 A former State President (Queensland) of Animal Liberation, Senator